D-Niermann/BreadCalculator/README.md

 ## Install

-No installation needed, just download the 'BreadCalculator vX.zip', unpack it and start the .exe.
+No installation needed, just download the 'BreadCalculator.zip', unpack it and start the .exe.